Skip to content

 xcode-select -p

-simdeck daemon status
+simdeck service status

 simdeck list

-If a background daemon may be stale:
+If the background service may be stale:

 sh

-simdeck daemon stop
+simdeck service stop

 simdeck